pgilad/gulp-todo/README.md

 var gulp = require('gulp');
 var todo = require('gulp-todo');

-//parse all your javascript files gulp.task('todo', function() {
+//generate a todo.md from your javascript files gulp.task('todo', function() {
     gulp.src('js/**/*.js')
         .pipe(todo())
         .pipe(gulp.dest('./'));
+        // -> Will output a TODO.md with your todos
 });

 //generate todo from your jade files